google/fhir-data-pipes/dwh/README.md

 **NOTE**: This is the old query library (and examples) which is in maintenance mode and will be deprecated in the future.
-The new approach (under development) is based on [FHIR-views](https://github.com/google/fhir-py/tree/main/google-fhir-views) and eventually
+Our new approach is SQL based.
+At the moment it uses direct SQL statements but will eventually be based on [FHIR-views](https://github.com/google/fhir-py/tree/main/google-fhir-views) and
 [SQL-on-FHIR v2 spec](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/).
-Please see the [query](../query) directory for details of the new approach.
+Please see the [query](../query) directory for details of the new approach and examples.

 # How to query the data warehouse